To the Architects of our Constitution,

 Though later in 1987, South Korea did not respond to this existential threat from the North by building a permanently strong, unitary, caution-heavy constitution that puts the state above the people.

-Weimar Logic that Hitler used
+Incorporating Weimar Logic that Hitler used in our constitutuon

 We imported Weimar’s dangerous emergency logic contained in their Article 48 into Articles 358 and 359 after its misuse by Hitler was well known, making fundamental rights unenforceable at the stroke of a pen.